 During those first six weeks, Seattle had an unusually long cold spell with snow and regular freezing temperatures.
 Fortunately I was not entirely dependent on the buses that were perpetually being re-routed away from routes with icy roads and could make it to work regularly, though I often found myself as the only person in the office because everybody else gave up and worked from home.
 After a year, I’m finally taking occasional advantage of that same privilege, though I’m still walking distance and actually prefer work in the office.

 The new place (this is an actual view), is convenient to work and a nice walk even in the rain.
-I rarely drive anywhere and have seriously begun wondering why I’m spending as much as I am for parking a care that has gotten little use since my “new home” shopping.
+I rarely drive anywhere and have seriously begun wondering why I’m spending as much as I am for parking a car that has gotten little use in a long time, even when I lived in L.A..
 I’ll see how much I ski this year, what other activities come up that might demand the car, and whether I think I’ll stay in this location beyond the next year or so, and make a decision about that in time.